SoftwareAG/webmethods-api-gateway-devops/README.md

   - After this is done the changes from the Developers local repo is commited to the VCS.

-  -  Continuous integration and automation is usally acheived with the help of CI/CD tools like Jenkins/Azure pipelines.
+  -  Continuous integration and automation is usually acheived with the help of CI/CD tools like Jenkins/Azure pipelines.
 One can configure webhooks over their VCS systems that can get triggered when an change is commited to the repository.
-This way an API Gateway QA manager can go ahead and configure webhooks to listen to changes in their API repository.
 Please refer to https://plugins.jenkins.io/generic-webhook-trigger/ for configuring webhooks over Jenkins and https://docs.microsoft.com/en-us/azure/devops/service-hooks/services/webhooks?view=azure-devops for Azure pipelines.